Phosphoresce/airlock/README.md

 | UI/UX Experience | no | Me | Will need to look into UI frameworks, and decide on ways to present this application to users |

 ## Installation
-To use Airlock you can either build from source or use one of the provided libraries for Microsoft Windows 64 bit, Linux 64 bit, or Android.
+To use Airlock you must build it from source.

 To build from source without the GUI follow the basic instructions in the [contributing document](CONTRIBUTING.md).
-The basic steps are to:
+The basic steps are:
 1. Install Golang
 2. Clone the repository
 3. `cd airlock`